turbyho/DABDUINO/README.md

 ## What is the DABDUINO?

-The DABDUINO is good starting point for high quality DIY DAB/DAB+/FM home receiver project.
+The DABDUINO is good starting point for high quality DIY DAB/DAB+/FM home receiver project, car receiver or anything you want.
 Optical audio outout (SPDIF) and 32-bit, 384kHz PCM DAC offer the same audio quality as expensive DAB/DAB+ receivers.

 The DABDUINO is Arduino DAB/DAB+ (digital radio) + FM shield based on Keystone T3B module and with 32-bit, 384kHz PCM DAC (cinch) + SPDIF optical digital audio output.
 DABDUINO Library is designed specifically to work with the DABDUINO and works too with Keystone T3B module.